-Just as Pokemon evolve to more powerful forms, digital customer experience tools have evolved according to modern customer needs to become powerful digital experience platforms.
+Digital customer experience tools have evolved according to modern customer needs and have become more powerful digital experience platforms.

 What’s the Difference Between a CMS, Portal, and DXP?

 As providing superior customer experiences becomes more of a competitive differentiator, the technologies that businesses use have transformed accordingly.
 We’ve come a long way since the nascent internet of the 2000s, and the way we use technology and devices has radically evolved along the way.

 However, as new digital channels have emerged, such as mobile and smart devices, content has needed to be accessible and consistent across every touchpoint.
 To this end, traditional web CMSs have struggled to deliver the nuances required for these new channels.
 Therefore, portals stepped into the picture to help deliver a range of more nuanced interactions and benefits for organizations.

 Digital experience platforms (DXPs) offer a modern solution and take experience and functionality to the next level.
-DXPs first emerged due to the need for both CMS and portal functionality to meet changing customer expectations.
-These were created to deliver the right content at the right time and continue nurturing a long-term relationship.
-Businesses can leverage the architecture and functionality of the platform to deliver unified digital interactions across multiple touchpoints for the entire customer journey.
+DXPs first emerged due to the need for both CMS and portal functionalities to meet changing customer expectations.
+They were created to deliver the right content at the right time and continue nurturing a long-term relationship.
+Businesses can leverage the architecture and functionality of a DXP to deliver unified digital interactions across multiple touchpoints for the entire customer journey.

 What Makes a DXP Different?

-What sets DXPs apart is its ability to integrate with multiple existing, legacy, and adjacent technologies to deliver a unified, continuous, and optimized experience.
+What sets DXPs apart is their ability to integrate with multiple existing, legacy, and adjacent technologies to deliver a unified, continuous, and optimized experience.

-So no, DXPs are not repackaged CMS and Portal solutions, but the reasons that businesses look for these solutions are often the same as what leads them to finding a DXP.
+So no, DXPs are not repackaged CMS and portal solutions.
+However, the reasons that businesses look for these solutions are often the same as what leads them to finding a DXP.